WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * Sink ID: integer to uniquely identify the sink within the scope a endpoint ID.
 A sink could be a speaker or screen.
 This is set by the endpoint and included in the advertisement.
+An endpoint sending media can have this set.
+If it is set it should transmit it for 3 frames any time it changes and once every 5 second.
+An SFU can add, modify, or delete this from any media packet.
+TODO - How to use this for SFU controlled layout - for example, if have 100 users in conference and want to put the 10 most recent speakers in thumbnails.
+Do we need this at all ?

-* Encoding ID: integer to uniquely identify the encoding of the stream within the scope of the stream ID.
+* Encoding ID: integer to uniquely identify the encoding of the stream within the scope of the source ID.
 Note there may be multiple encodings of data from the same source.
 This is set by the proposal.

 * Salt : salt to use for forming the initialization vector for